NSF's NOIRLab Call for Standard Proposals: Semester 2023A

-This Call for Proposals 2023A (CfP23A) covers the observing time period from 1 February 2023 – 31 July 2023.
+This Call for Proposals 2024A (CfP24A) covers the observing time period from 1 February 2024 – 31 July 2024.

-Proposal Deadline: 30 September 2022 at 11:59 pm Mountain Standard Time (MST): note that this is a Friday evening in the US.
+Proposal Deadline: 02 October 2023 at 11:59 pm Mountain Standard Time (MST): note that this is a Monday evening in the US.

 1. General Information on NSF's NOIRLab Observing Proposals

-- Update: Dual Anonymous 2-stage Review
+- Dual Anonymous 2-stage Review

-Semester 2023A continues the Dual Anonymous Review Process (DARP), which began last semester in 2022B, for all observing proposals submitted to NOIRLab (including proposals submitted for time on the Gemini telescopes).
+Semester 2024A continues the Dual Anonymous Review Process (DARP), which began last semester in 2022B, for all observing proposals submitted to NOIRLab (including proposals submitted for time on the Gemini telescopes).
 This process requires that certain text sections of observing proposals must be anonymous, with these anonymous sections being:

 1. Do not claim ownership of past work, e.g., "my previously funded work..." or "Our prior analysis demonstrates that…”